 As organizations deploy and manage applications using Kubernetes, their CI/CD pipelines will change.
 CI/CD needs to adapt to Kubernetes and capitalize on its unique values to make agile development faster and more effective.
 Kubernetes can:

-This page is part of our series of articles about CI/CD tools.
+This is part of an extensive series of guides about Kubernetes and a series of articles about CI/CD

 In this article: